ceph/ceph/doc/rados/operations/crush-map.rst

   ceph osd crush rule create-erasure {name} {profile-name}

-.. note: When creating a new pool, it is not actually necessary to explicitly create the rule.
+.. note:: When creating a new pool, it is not actually necessary to explicitly create the rule.
 If the erasure code profile alone is specified and the rule argument is left off then Ceph will create the CRUSH rule automatically.